 For additional chapters and related info, visit the links at the bottom of this page.

-This book is available in both FREE full text and FREE audio books formats.
+This book is available in both FREE full text and (very soon) FREE audio books formats.

 Certain unscrupulous individuals and companies are trying to sell copies of Crazy Horse Appearing online.
 They do not have any contract with, or permission from me, the author and copyright holder.